-Exchange differences arising on the settlement of monetary items or on translating monetary items at the reporting date are recognised in profit or loss.
+Exchange differences arising on the settlement of monetary items or on translating monetary items at the reporting date are recognised in profit or loss, except for exchange difference.

-Exchange differences arising on the translation of non-monetary items carried at fair value are included in profit or loss for the period except for the differences arising on the translation of non-monetary items in respect of which gains and losses are recognised directly in equity.
+Exchange differences arising on the translation of non-monetary items carried at fair value are included in profit or loss for the period except for the differences arising on the translation of nonmonetary items in respect of which gains and losses are recognised directly in equity.
 Exchange differences arising from such non-monetary items are also recognised directly in equity.